 If you ask my husband and kids, the fishing season in Margaret River is all year-round!
 In saying that, there are definitely some better months to target certain species.
 There are also restrictions on when you can catch some species as well.
 Please stay up to date with all of the Western Australia Recreational Fishing Rules.

-How To Catch A Fish In Margaret River
+How Can You Catch A Fish In Margaret River?

 If you’re new to fishing or just want some tips on how to catch fish Margaret River, here are some fishing tips for beginners:

 1. Use fresh bait – this can be bought at most tackle shops or collected yourself.

 2. Use the right rig for the job – there are many different rigs that can be used, but some work better than others depending on the fish you’re targeting and the conditions you’re fishing in.

 3. Be patient – Fishing can be a waiting game, so it’s important to be patient and not get too frustrated if you don’t catch anything straight away.

 4. Have fun – Fishing is meant to be enjoyed, so make sure you take the time to relax and enjoy yourself!

 What is the Best Bait To Use In Margaret River?